 The raising of deposits is permissible where certain levies are made in arrears and payable with application for relevant service:

-(a) Electricity and Water: Two times the average monthly consumption of the past 3 months with a minimum as determined annually according to the tariff schedule.
+(a) Electricity and Water: Twice the average monthly consumption of the past 3 months with a minimum as determined annually according to the tariff schedule or as instructed by the Municipal Manager.

 7. Tariff types